 Thin silver layers are a critical component of modern low-e window coatings.
 This state-of-the-art solution has been the de facto standard for decades, due to its neutral color appearance and favorable visible light transmittance.
 MIMSI-Ag is a unique thin film material with tunable optical properties superior to silver.
-It offers new possibilities for designing low-e coatings with increased solar heat gain which makes it possible to meet and exceed increasingly demanding energy standards.
+It offers new possibilities for designing low-e coatings with increased solar heat gain, which makes it possible to meet and exceed increasing energy standards.

 Silver thin films have poor mechanical resilience and chemical resistance.
-Being an alloy, MIMSI-Ag is inherently more durable and provides coated glass manufactures opportunities to reduce fabrication costs and increase product lifetime.
+Being an alloy, MIMSI-Ag is inherently more durable and provides coated glass manufacturers opportunities to reduce fabrication costs and increase product lifetime.

 MIMSI-Ag is a drop-in solution, deposited in nanometer thin layers from an alloy source material by magnetron sputtering.